metacurb/Blamer/README.md

 ### How do I use it? ###

-Once Sublime Text is open, navigate to Preferences > Package Settings > Blamer > Settings - Default In here you will find 3 options -
+Once Sublime Text is open, navigate to Preferences > Package Settings > Blamer > Settings - Default.
+In here you will find 3 options -

 * `root_folder`: You need to change this to the name of your V10 folder (case sensitive)
 * `auto_blame`: Set this to **true** or **false**.
 If true, files will auto-blame as soon as they're opened.